ameysh/mjolnix/CONTRIBUTING.md

   npm install
   ```

+#### Getting Started

+The extension structure is straightforward:

+- `package.json` - manifest file defining theme location and base theme specifications
+- `themes/Mjolnix-color-theme.json` - the color theme definition file

+To start development:

+Press `F5` to open a new window with the extension loaded.
+Any changes you make to the theme will appear here.

+You can also:

+1. Test the theme:
+   - Use `File > Preferences > Theme > Color Theme` or `Ctrl+K Ctrl+T`
+   - Select "Mjolnix" from the theme picker
+2. Inspect token colors:
+   - Open a file with syntax highlighting
+   - Use `Developer: Inspect Editor Tokens and Scopes` (Command Palette: `Ctrl+Shift+P` or `Cmd+Shift+P`)
+     to examine token scopes

+Things to keep in mind:

+- Changes to the theme file are automatically applied in the Extension Development Host window
+- Token colorization uses standard TextMate themes
+- Colors are matched against one or more scopes

 #### Making Changes

 1. Create a new branch for your changes:
    ```sh
    git checkout -b feature-or-bugfix-name
    ```
-2. Modify the theme files (`themes/Mjolnix-color-theme.json` or others as needed)
-3. Test your changes live by opening the project in VSCode and pressing F5 to launch the debugger (or Run > Start Debugging)
+2. Test your changes
-4. Ensure your changes align with the theme's design principles
+3. Ensure your changes align with the theme's design principles
-5. Commit your changes with a clear message
+4. Commit your changes with a clear message
-6. Push your branch and open a Pull Request (PR)
+5. Push your branch and open a Pull Request (PR)

+For more details on scopes and theme development, see the [VSCode Theme Documentation](https://code.visualstudio.com/api/extension-guides/color-theme).

 ### 4. Code Style & Guidelines